ludjac/TEK292-GA/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%% TEK292: LAB - GA %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-%%
+%% Course in Biological modelling at LTH, Lund, Sweden
-%% by: Ludwig Jacobsson | knd09lja | ludjac@gmail.com
+%% By: Ludwig Jacobsson | knd09lja | ludjac@gmail.com
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%% Readme:  readme.txt %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Hi Lars,

 Still alot of things to work on and improve.
 It was hard to stop working and be satisfied.